Add To Favorites

 On top of the tower make a small cylinder to form the top of the building.
 This is where they usually fly the Italian flag.

-Surround your tower with background scenery.
+Surround the tower with background scenery.
 Make clouds, a sun, people, grass or trees.
 You might want to research the buildings that surround the tower and recreate them.

-To add dimension to your tower paint the entire scene with Crayola Tempera Mixing Mediums.
+To add dimension to the tower by painting the entire scene with Crayola Tempera Mixing Mediums.
 This medium will add a stone-like appearance to the clay.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho